 - “The two qualities which distinguish an ordinary Moselle in an ordinary year are its freshness and its dryness.
-These are the two qualities which Restsuesse [sweet reserve, in this instance] can take away—giving the wine a flat sweetness and removing the wine’s dry and elegant finish.”
+These are the two qualities which Restsuesse can take away—giving the wine a flat sweetness and removing the wine’s dry and elegant finish.”
 The Mosel’s trademark is quaffable wines with pronounced acidity and delicacy, instead of sweetness.
-In Hugh R. Rudd’s Hocks and Moselles, first published in 1935, he writes “The Moselle wines in general have the same elegant, clean, dry and gay characteristics, but they vary a good deal according to the areas from which they come.”
+In Hugh R. Rudd's Hocks and Moselles, first published in 1935, he writes "The Moselle wines in general have the same elegant, clean, dry and gay characteristics, but they vary a good deal according to the areas from which they come."

 - “Cabinet [later to be termed 'Kabinett' by the 1971 Wine Law, although old spellings had 'Kabinett,' too] should have been discarded from the wine vocabulary of the Moselle.”
 The authors point out that Cabinet was a traditional Rhine term for reserve bottlings and had nothing to do with Mosel wine.

 - “Organized late pickings are a fairly recent development, and experts agree that the term Spaetlese was not known before 1910, and was not in general use before the 1920s.”
 Spätlese, however, was used before 1910, but more as a term for harvesting than as a label designation.

 - Vineyard names were rarely used for German wines before the mid-18th century.